cakephp/docs/en/controllers/request-response.rst

 CakeResponse and testing
 ========================

-Probably one of the biggest wins from ``CakeResponse`` comes from how it makes testing controllers and components easier.
-Instead of having methods spread across several objects, you only have to mock a single object, since controllers and components delegate to ``CakeResponse``.
+Probably one of the biggest wins from :php:class:`CakeResponse` comes from how it makes testing controllers and components easier.
+Instead of having methods spread across several objects, you only have to mock a single object, since controllers and components delegate to :php:class:`CakeResponse`.
 This helps you to get closer to a 'unit' test and makes testing controllers easier::

     public function testSomething() {